sangdth/build-map-ui/README.md

 5 years ago I have worked with a startup product that aim to create a platform for IoT devices, and they have one challenge is indoor mapping.
 We did not have a really good solution on the market at that moment, so we had to use the architectural blueprint of the building on top of Leaflet.
 For each room and floor, we use BIM data together with our IoT devices to create a 3D map.
-It works
+It works.

 So, I'm not going to go in to details about how to build Leaflet because it's another story.